chaotic3quilibrium/deus-ex-java/src/main/java/org/deus_ex_java/README.md

 > "Java is a blue collar language.
 It's not PhD thesis material, but a language for a job."
 > - James Gosling at the 1996 OOPSLA

+If one of the compelling motivations of Java is to design and biased towards "Integrity by Default" (excellent JavaOne 2025 [talk/video](https://www.youtube.com/watch?v=uTPRTkny7kQ)), deus-ex-java builds atop that with "integrity by design".

+The fundamental idea is to move towards complex systems composed emergently of simpler systems.
+Hence, the deep bias on preventing invalid states from being instantiate-able, or even representable.

 High level overview: